MirolimMajidov/EventMessaging/README.md

 A section may have the following subsections: <br/>
 `DefaultSettings` - to set the default configuration/settings for connecting to the RabbintMQ and publishing and receiving messages.
 If you don't pass them, it will use default settings of RabbitMQ;  The default settings has optional parameter named `QueueArguments` to pass the arguments to the queue. <br/>
 `Publishers` - set custom settings for the publishers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
-`Subscribers` - set custom settings for the subscibers if needed.
+`Subscribers` - set custom settings for the subscribers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings.
 The subscriber event has optional parameter named `QueueArguments` to pass the arguments to the queue.

-## Advanced configuration of publishers and subscribers while registring to the DI services.
+## Advanced configuration of publishers and subscribers while registering to the DI services.

-Since the library is designed to work with multiple a virtual hosts of RabbitMQ, there is a way to configure each publisher and subscriber separately from the configuration file or while registring to the DI services.
+Since the library is designed to work with multiple a virtual hosts of RabbitMQ, there is a way to configure each publisher and subscriber separately from the configuration file or while registering to the DI services.
 ```
 builder.Services.AddRabbitMQEventBus(builder.Configuration,
+    assemblies: [typeof(Program).Assembly],
     defaultOptions: options =>
     {
         options.HostName = "localhost";